kiamco/kiamco/README.md

   There are a few things that I am currently working.

-  1.) an app that will help high school students connect with current college student so the can figure out which college to attend.
+  1.)
+An app that will help high school students connect with current college student so the can figure out which college to attend.

   2.)
 An E-commerce application for indepedent fashion designers.

-  3.) a cart component for E-commerce websites.
+  3.)
+A microservice cart component for E-commerce websites.

 ## Get in Touch